BardicDefense/purple-hack/README.md

 > 100cp=10sp=1gp
 >
 > \*=1 slot \*\*=2 slots \*\*\*=3 slots

-All other carried objects take up slots, measuring both weight and awkwardness.
-Assuming proper carrying gear, you can carry 10 + your Str mod in slots.
-Item slots are as follows:

 - **Armor (worn)**: light = 1 slot, medium = 2 slots, heavy = 3 slots + bulky (auto-encumbers; see below).
   Medium items (most things) are 1 slot, but 2h weapons and medium armor are 2, and heavy armor is 3.
 Small items (like chalk or candles) or bundles (like torches) fit three to a slot, and coins & gems stack to 500 in a slot.